picopoco/GIST-EECS-WinterSchool-Python-2017/README.md

 - - -
 ### Course Description
 You will build up a Python environment which can be used for your subsequent researches and course works.
-I'll try to give you experiences on data manipulation and analysis, visualization, numerical analysis, optimization through 30 hours course.
-These contents will serve as a alternative (hopefully better) tools of Microsoft® Excel Mathworks® Matlab, OriginLab® OriginPro, and some parts of Wolfram Research® Mathematica.
+I'll try to give you experiences on data manipulation, data analysis, numerical analysis, visualization, and machine learning through 30 hours course.
+These contents will serve as a alternative tools of Microsoft® Excel Mathworks® Matlab, and some parts of Wolfram Research® Mathematica.
 All topics will be demonstrated through live-code examples, available at [my github repository](https://github.com/TaekhoNam/GIST-EECS-WinterSchool-Python-2017)

 This course will cover the following Python packages.
 * [NumPy](http://www.numpy.org/)